overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 :::

 :::tip Video guide
-Here you can find a [video tutorial](../topics/creators-content#video-tutorials) that guide you how to download, build and use the sample app.
+You can find a [video tutorial](../topics/creators-content#video-tutorials) that guides you on downloading, building, and using the sample app.
 :::

 ## Sample App Functionality